Are you not getting enough clients? We’ll increase your industry value with these value-building tips. Soon clients will be coming to you to hire you.

 Let’s go over what you can do to increase your value in the industry as a filmmaker:

 Branding is everything.
 A lot of filmmakers struggle to establish a strong brand.
-However, having a strong brand often solves the majority of one’s value issues.
-To develop your brand, you need to find out where you stand out from your competition.
+However, having a strong brand often solves most of one’s value issues.
+To develop your brand, you must find out where you stand out from your competition.
 Why would your potential client choose you over others?
 Make no mistake, clients do their research and put you in a line-up of potential candidates.
 You need to stand out.

 Build your reputation and reel

-Speaking of clients, in order to draw in business, you’ll need to build your reputation and make a reel.
+Speaking of clients, you’ll need to build your reputation and make a reel to draw in business.
 If you don’t already know, a reel is a collection of all the previous works you’ve done that you can show to your clients.

 However, be wary of clients and companies trying to save money.
 Many companies and clients know they can save money by going with someone trying to build his or her reputation and reel.
 Don’t work for free.
 You can get compensated fairly and still put a project on your reel.